cristina-ramos/class_P4T/README.md

 # class_P4T
-Collection of my coursework for the Python for Text course
+Collection of coursework from the Python for Text course